stolostron/rhacm-docs/_pages/images_guide.md

 Diagrams: Adobe Illustrator

-## Screenshots

-### When to use screenshots

-Add content

-### Standards for creating screenshots

-Add content (size, filetype, naming convention)

 ## Diagrams

-### When to use diagrams

-Diagrams include flow charts, and artwork that use shapes and objects to show relationships and transfer of information.

 ### Requesting a diagram

-1. Submit a request for a diagram at the following link: https://docs.google.com/forms/d/e/1FAIpQLSdF8V0n3E-aAfRen8vZchXCxwA0iDTd0QYyASnutznfGLATvA/viewform.
+Submit a [Technical Diagram Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdF8V0n3E-aAfRen8vZchXCxwA0iDTd0QYyASnutznfGLATvA/viewform) for a diagram.

-2. Generally, allow about 4 days for a single diagram.
+Based on the form, expect to receive confirmation of your request within 1-2 days.
+Otherwise, allow about 4 days for a single diagram.
 If you submit a few, it will likely take more time.

-3. Review the artwork and provide comments.
+Review the artwork and provide comments (usually through email.
 They can also work with an SME, when needed.

-4. When they complete your artwork, the design team will send you a final copy of the diagram in PNG format for you to add to our *images* folder.
+When they complete your artwork, the design team will send you a final copy of the diagram in PNG format for you to add to our *images* folder.

 The design team will keep the source file so they can use it for any updates.